Before you visit

 Also see: Survive your drive on K'gari (Fraser Island) brochure

-Your vehicle will be exposed to salt air and at times salt spray when it's on the island or travelling along any coastal area.
+BE WARNED: Your vehicle will be exposed to salt air and at times salt spray when it's on the island or travelling along any coastal area.
 Protective treatments are commercially available.
 Ask the vehicle manufacturer about the best type of anti-rust treatment for your vehicle, before venturing into coastal or island parks.

 First-aid kit and prescription medicines